-To help control labor pain and stress, an injection of pain medicine can be given into a vein (intravenous) or into the muscle (intramuscular).
-The most common pain medicines used are opioids.
-Opioids are also known as narcotics.
-Examples of opioids include fentanyl, morphine, and nalbuphine.
+To help control the pain and stress of labor, you may get pain medicines.
+The medicine can be injected into a vein or into the muscle.
+The most common pain medicines used are

 How opioids work for labor pain

-Opioid analgesics suppress your perception of pain and calm your emotional response to pain by reducing the number of pain signals sent by the nervous system and the brain's reaction to those pain signals.
+Opioids suppress how you perceive pain, and they calm your emotional response to pain.
+They do this by reducing the number of pain signals sent by the nervous system to the brain.
+They also reduce the brain's reaction to those pain signals.

 The most common side effects of opioids include:

-Opioids are not used when you are close to delivery, because they can affect a newborn's breathing.
-They can also make the baby sleepy and less interested in breast-feeding if they are given close to delivery.
+the baby sleepy and less interested in breastfeeding if they are given close to delivery.